Tax Deductible Donations

 Sometimes, your total deductions may exceed your income for the year, resulting in what is known as a tax loss.
 However, don’t worry—this tax loss can work in your favor.
 You can carry forward this loss to future years, offsetting your future taxable income.
 In essence, your generous gift today can impact your overall tax liabilities in the coming years.

-Gifts of Property or Shares
+Gifts of property or shares

 There are different rules for claiming tax deductions when you donate property or shares.
 Let’s break down these specific criteria: